 Asbestos workers have increased chances of getting two principal types of cancer: cancer of the lung tissue itself and mesothelioma, a cancer of the thin membrane that surrounds the lung and other internal organs.
 These diseases do not develop immediately following exposure to asbestos, but appear only after a number of years.
 The following references describe the health hazards of asbestos and how to recognize them.

-- Asbestos Standard for the General Industry.
-OSHA Publication 3095, (1995).
-Also available as a 190 KB PDF, 34 pages.
+- Asbestos Standard for General Industry (PDF).
+OSHA Publication 3095, (Revised 1995).
 Provides general OSHA guidelines for asbestos.

 - Asbestos.
 National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.
 Includes recommendations for preventing occupational exposure to asbestos and other resources.

 - Revised Recommended Asbestos Standard.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 77-169, (1976, December).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 77-169, (December 1976).
 Provides extensive discussion of asbestos hazards and control measures.
 Though the material is dated, this is a valuable resource.

 - Asbestos-Contaminated Vermiculite mined from Libby, Montana

 - Take Home Toxins.
-National Institute for Occupational Safety and Health (NIOSH).
+National Institute for Occupational Safety and Health (NIOSH), (February 2012).
 Provides information on contamination of workers' homes by hazardous substances transported from the workplace.

 - Protecting Workers' Families - A Research Agenda: Report of the Workers' Family Protection Task Force.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2002-113, (2002, February).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2002-113, (February 2002).
 Represents the Task Force's commentary on the 1995 NIOSH Workers' Home Contamination Study report, identifies gaps in the current knowledge about take-home exposures and related health effects, and provides a prioritized agenda for federally sponsored research.

 - TOXNET for Asbestos.
 The National Library of Medicine Hazardous Substance Database.

-- Asbestos (Chrysotile, Amosite, Crocidolite, Tremolite, Actinolite, and Anthophyllite) [8 MB PDF, 526 pages].
-World Health Organization (WHO), International Agency for Research on Cancer (IARC) Monographs on the Evaluation of Carcinogenic Risks to Humans, Volume 100C, 2012.
+- Asbestos (Chrysotile, Amosite, Crocidolite, Tremolite, Actinolite, and Anthophyllite)*.
+World Health Organization (WHO), International Agency for Research on Cancer (IARC) Monographs on the Evaluation of Carcinogenic Risks to Humans, Volume 100C, 219-309, 2012.

 - Greenberg M., Davies L, T. A. "Mesothelioma Register 1967-68."
 British Journal of Industrial Medicine, 31, 91-104, 1974.
 In this study the briefest occupational exposure to asbestos associated with a mesothelial tumour was three weeks, but if asbestos was a cause of mesothelioma it cannot be assumed that lesser exposures are safe.